dhthwy/r/README.md

 "

+For them.
+Every night.
+For me, 'just be patient. you option. you can wait till I feeeeeel like it.'
+So sweet of you.
+That's how I know only the negative is true for me.
+All the good stuff reserved only for them.
+NICE.
+That was your fuckin balance.

 Said if I spotted insincerity, I'd be gone.

 You gave me a new war: 'They're most important.
 I'm invading their country.'